Can You Get Your Gun Rights Back After A Domestic Violence Conviction in California?

-When you have been arrested and charged with a domestic violence offense in California, you may have many unanswered questions about what to expect next from your case.
+When you have been arrested and charged with a domestic violence in the Bay Area, you may have many unanswered questions about what to expect next from your case.
+This is particularly true if you have concerns regarding the impact such charges could have on your gun rights.
+Our Oakland, CA domestic violence defense attorneys have experience with gun laws after a domestic violence conviction and are here to help you understand your rights.

 How Are Gun Rights At Risk When Accused of Domestic Violence in California?